IFcoltransG/buuza-wiki/greenscharming.md

 > To hold this land still.
 > Ameen.

 Comparing the descriptions with the iconography on their [Deathhead](Culture/Deathhead.md) artworks, the Radiant Just could potentially be [Al 'Adl](Culture/Deity/Al%20Adl.md).
-The Faithful Son of Day might be [Al 'Mumin](Culture/Deity/Al%20Mumin.md).
+The Faithful Son of Day might be [Al Mu'min](Culture/Deity/Al%20Mumin.md).
 The Emissaries of Light and Sleep may be [An Nur and Al Hadi](Culture/Deity/An%20Nur%20and%20Al%20Hadi.md).
-In real-world Islam, their names are used to refer to justice, faith, light, and guidance, respectively, in the context of Allah.
+In real-world Islam, those four names are used to refer to justice, faith, light, and guidance, respectively, in the context of Allah.

 [Sam](Person/Sam.md) works as a greenscharmer, and she enlisted [Zach](Person/Zach.md) to help with it when performing the ritual.
 ## References